qlu-lab/QUAIL/README.md

   --num_levels 500 \
   --num_cores 5
 ```
+Note that
-The choice of `--num_levels` can be found in the Genome-wide vQTL analysis part.
+* The choice of `--num_levels` can be found in the Genome-wide vQTL analysis part.

 The final result has the following fields: